Dental Implant Surgery: What to Know

 - Prosthodontist (artificial teeth specialist)

-The process of getting a dental implant generally takes several months and is completed in stages, allowing for healing time between each procedure.
-In preparation for the procedure, you may need to have a bone graft to build and strengthen the jaw bone at the implant site.
+The process of getting a dental implant generally takes several months and is completed in stages.
+This allows for healing time between each step of the process.
+In preparation for the implant, you may need to have a bone graft to build and strengthen the jaw bone at the implant site.

-After the damaged teeth are removed, screw-like posts are surgically implanted directly into the jaw bone, mimicking the function of tooth roots and providing a solid base for the false tooth/teeth.
+After any damaged teeth are removed, screw-like posts are surgically placed directly into the jawbone.
+These mimic the function of tooth roots and provide a solid base for the false tooth/teeth.

-Once the post has been implanted and the surrounding bone has fully healed around the post, the dentist can surgically uncover the implant and install a healing cap or an abutment onto the post.
-This abutment will appear above the gum line and is the base to which the artificial tooth/teeth will be attached.
+Once the post has been placed and the surrounding bone has fully healed around the post, the dentist can surgically uncover the implant and install a healing cap or an abutment onto it.
+A healing cap attaches to the implant post and helps to shape the gum so that it is ready for the final implant step.
+An abutment is what will hold the new crown or false tooth onto the post.

-After gum tissue has healed from the placement of the healing cap or abutment and the dentist has confirmed that the jaw bone is strong enough to support the implant, a fixed crown or removable implant-ready denture/partial can be placed in the mouth to complete the process.
+After gum tissue has healed and the dentist has confirmed that the jawbone is strong enough to support the implant, a crown or removable implant-ready denture/partial can be placed in the mouth to complete the process.

 What Can I Expect Post-Procedure?

-Though all surgical procedures do come with some level of risk of infection or collateral damage to the area around the surgical site, it is common for those who have had an implant to experience the typical discomfort one would expect after a dental procedure, like:
+All surgical procedures come with some level of risk of infection or other damage to the area around the surgical site.
+It is common for those who have had an implant to experience discomfort including:

 - Swelling of the face and gums